bula87/AstroBox/README.md

-AstroBox Software - Fork to fix "manual instalation from oryginal source".
+AstroBox Software - Fork to fix "manual installation from original source".
 =================
 For now, it was tested on:
 -------